annwhocodes/ProjectPlanningAgent/README.md

-# BlueprintAI
+# BlueprintAI - Design your project like an architect – automate the blueprinting process with AI.

-BlueprintAI is an **AI-powered project planning assistant** that intelligently breaks down a website project into phases, estimates timelines and resources, and allocates team members to tasks.
+BlueprintAI is an **AI-powered project planning assistant** that intelligently breaks down a project into phases, estimates timelines and resources, and allocates team members to tasks.
 It then syncs everything with **Trello**, enabling streamlined tracking and real-time phase management.

 ## 🚀 Features